idanpa/calcpy/README.md

 # CalcPy

-Calculator and advanced math solver in the comfort of your terminal using Python, IPython and SymPy.
+Calculator and advanced math solver in the comfort of your terminal by Python, IPython and SymPy.

 ## Installation
 ```